mfosterw/cookiestocracy/docs/users.rst

 Users
 ======================================================================

-Starting a new project, it’s highly recommended to set up a custom user model, even if the default User model is sufficient.
+Starting a new project, it's highly recommended to set up a custom user model, even if the default User model is sufficient.

 This model behaves identically to the default user model, but it can be